coins/bitcoin-scripts/op_rotate.md

 		OP_DUP
 		OP_DUP OP_ADD  OP_DUP OP_ADD  OP_DUP OP_ADD

-		# Subtract that from the original value and ensure
+		# Subtract the result from the original value and ensure
 		# the remainder is a number in [0,1,2,...,7]
 		OP_ROT
 		OP_SWAP